family note courtesy of Marian.

 Born: 1898, Ipswich.

-Died: 2nd May 1915; age 17; Died of Wounds at the Battle of Neuve Chapelle.
+Died: 2nd May 1915; age 17; Died at Manchester Military Hospital, from shrapnel wounds received at the Battle of Neuve Chapelle.

 Rank: Private; Service Number: 2021;